YEMIMA2002/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 #!/bin/bash
-my readme file for this project
+this is my readme file for the project